top of page

 The noun 'snark' is a relatively modern term with uncertain origins.
 It first gained prominence in the 19th century, notably through Lewis Carroll's poem 'The Hunting of the Snark,' where the word referred to an imaginary creature pursued by a group of characters.
 The exact etymology of 'snark' as a term for sarcastic or snide remarks is unclear, but it is believed to be an onomatopoeic creation, capturing the sharp and biting nature of such comments.
 Over time, 'snark' has come to represent humorous or mocking sarcasm, often characterized by a dry and witty tone.
 Its etymology, though somewhat mysterious, reflects its association with clever and pointed language intended to amuse or satirize.

-Quiz: Find the meaning of the noun snark:
+Find the correct meaning of the noun snark:

 Try Again!